jlweichen/Coffee-in-the-Cities/README.md

 2. Downtown Minneapolis (55402) has the most coffee shops total (14), with suburban Woodbury (55125) right behind it (12).
 3. The Caribou-only zip codes with the most stores are 55303 in Oak Grove and 55101 in downtown St. Paul, with 4 Caribou and 0 Starbucks.
 4. The Starbucks-only zip code with the most stores is 55104 in St. Paul, with 3 Starbucks and 0 Caribou.
+5. The two closest-together Starbucks are both at the new Hy-Vee in Robbinsdale.
+One is a drive-thru store and one is within the grocery store.
+They are only about 575 feet apart!

 ### Step 3: Machine Learning
 Some ideas for using ML with this data: